Different ways to say I like in English

 talk about time in English

-In the previous sections, we introduce the ways to say I like for the beginner and the intermediate levels.
+In the previous sections, we learned about the other ways to say I like for the beginner and the intermediate levels.
 If your English level is advanced or if you like to learn more advanced ways to express your dislikes or interests, stay with us:

 It looks beginner-level, doesn’t it? but let’s look more closely.